 Over the last century, views on the problem of addiction have evolved.

-Scientists began researching addictive behavior in the 1930s and, at that time, there were many misconceptions about the nature of addiction.
+Scientists began researching addictive behavior in the 1930s, and at that time there were many misconceptions about the nature of addiction.
 The most common of these misunderstandings was that people who were experiencing addiction to drugs and alcohol were lacking moral fiber.
 In other words, they were people of low standards and little integrity.
-Another misconception along these lines is that addicted individuals had limited or no willpower.
+Another misconception along these lines was that addicted individuals had limited or no willpower.
 These views, unfortunately, led society to see addiction as a moral problem, rather than what it truly is–a health problem.
 Punishment, rather than prevention and treatment, was the course taken several decades ago.